spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

 this value relative to those following which is important).
 The top panel shows two time-series extracted from the mesh vertex (location given at the top of the panel) with highest posterior probability.
 The red line corresponds to the first condition (faces).
-Note the sinsuoidal time-series which should correspond in frequency to the source simulated on that side of the brain.
+Note the sinusuoidal time-series which should correspond in frequency to the source simulated on that side of the brain.
 The grey line corresponds to the other condition (scrambled) in which no data were simulated.